dherault/serverless-offline/README.md

 `serverless --verbose`

-the console should display _Offline_ as one of the plugins now available in your Serverless project.
+the console should display _ServerlessOffline_ as one of the plugins now available in your Serverless project.

 ## Usage and command line options